Key takeaways

 Finance your upfront mortgage insurance premium

 If you’re worried about having enough cash at the closing table, you might consider rolling your upfront mortgage insurance premium into your loan amount.
-You’ll have to pay higher monthly payments with this option, but it’ll reduce some of your upfront costs.
+You’ll have to pay slightly higher monthly payments and more interest with this option, but it’ll reduce some of your upfront costs.

 Compare mortgage lender fees

 FHA lenders don’t all charge the same fees.
-When you shop around, ask for a list of lender fees to get a sense of what different lenders charge.
-This can also help you spot fees that seem out of the range of normal.
+When you shop around for a mortgage lender, ask about fees to get a sense of what different lenders charge.
+This can also help you spot fees that seem out of the ordinary.

 Explore FHA closing cost assistance programs